silverHugh/ai-course/system/fix-PXE-E51.md

 ### 2017-09-29

-Problem: One hadrware broken.<br>
+**Problem: One hadrware broken.**

+Solution:
-Replace the broken one with a new 500G hardware.
+- Replace the broken one with a new 500G hardware.

-Problem: No system
+**Problem: No system.**

+Solution:
-Install XenServer 6.1 and configure static network.<br>
+- Install XenServer 6.1 and configure static network.<br>
-In local command line, configure DNS server.<br>
+- In local command line, configure DNS server.<br>
-Manage this server with XenCenter.
+- Manage this server with XenCenter.

 - [x] Install a new virtual machine.

 ### 2017-10-10

-Problem: can't remove vm-disk after removing vm
+**Problem: can't remove vm-disk after removing vm**

 Attemption:
 - xe vdi-destory